shahrushit1996/House-Price-Prediction-Model/README.md

 Cluster 3 (Luxury Houses) groups luxurious houses with the largest area along with the possibility of having a waterfront which ultimately results in a good view.

+A details analysis can be found in the Project Summary Report along with the Final Code.